Anohana: Printed media

 A novel adaptation of the anime written by Mari Okada was serialized in Media Factory's Da Vinci magazine between the March and July 2011 issues.
 The first of two volumes were published under Media Factory's MF Bunko Da Vinci imprint on July 25, 2011.
-A manga adaptation illustrated by Mitsu Izumi began serialization in the May 2012 issue of Shueisha's Jump Square magazine from April 4, 2012 and ended in March 2013, compiled in three volumes.
+A manga adaptation illustrated by Mitsu Izumi began serialization in Shueisha's Jump Square magazine on April 4, 2012, and ended on April 4, 2013, Its chapters were collected in three tankōbon volumes, released from September 4, 2012, to May 2, 2013.

-The novel and manga abbreviate the story a bit.
-For example, Menma in print "shows" herself to her friends at the barbecue corresponding to anime episode 4, by lighting and waving a sparkler, earlier than the anime's episode 8.